tequdev/evernode-docs/docs/source/index.rst

 Evernode documentation
 ======================

-Evernode is a decentralized marketplace of hosting infrastructure for decentralized apps (dapps).
+Evernode is a decentralized marketplace of hosting infrastructure for decentralized apps (DApps).
 This documentation contains information about how the Evernode platform works, how to be a part of it and how to develop apps for Evernode.

 Start reading with :doc:`platform overview </platform/overview>`.